Urinary Tract Infection

 - Wear cotton underwear and loose-fitting clothes so air can keep the area dry.

-When you have a urinary tract infection drink plenty of water so your urine is very diluted.
-Make your urine less acidic by mixing a teaspoon of bicarbonate of soda with half a pint of water; this will make it sting or burn less when you pass urine.
+When you have a urinary tract infection, drink plenty of water so your urine is very diluted.
+To make your urine less acidic, drink a mixture of 1 teaspoon of bicarbonate of soda with half a pint of water; this will make it sting or burn less when you pass urine.
 Over-the-counter remedies containing sodium citrate or potassium citrate are also available in solutions or sachets from most pharmacies.

 For a simple bladder infection, your physician may prescribe antibiotics for 3-5 days.
 For a bladder infection with complications such as pregnancy or diabetes, or a mild kidney infection, you will usually take antibiotics for 7-14 days.
 It is important that you finish the full course of antibiotics, otherwise the infection could return and may be harder to treat.
 Ask the doctor for advice again if the symptoms don’t improve after 24 hours or get worse, if blood is present in the urine, or if symptoms are accompanied by fever, loin pain, or lower backache.

-If you are very sick and cannot take medicines by mouth or drink enough fluids, you may be admitted to the hospital for treatment and prevention of spread of infection and damage to urinary and other organs.
+If you are very sick and cannot take medicines by mouth or drink enough fluids, you may be admitted to the hospital for treatment and to prevent the spread of infection and damage to urinary and other organs.